Cameco's Governance Guidelines

 The share ownership guidelines require that within five years of appointment to an executive position

-each executive is to own and maintain while he or she is an executive, common shares of Cameco Corporation and unvested performance share units equal in value to the following amount:
+each executive is to own and maintain while he or she is an executive, common shares of Cameco Corporation, unvested restricted share units and unvested performance share units equal in value to the following amount:

-The number of the unvested performance share units shall be limited to fifty percent of the executive's qualifying holdings must be common shares.
+The number of the unvested performance share units shall be limited to fifty percent of the number of the common shares held by the executive.
 The value of the unvested performance share units shall be calculated assuming eighty percent achievement of target, net of tax.
 The common shares in each executive's qualifying holdings shall be valued at the greater of the purchase price and market price.
 The value of the unvested restricted share units shall be calculated using the market price, net of tax.